wslack/wslack-dhsagiledemo/pages/intro.md

 Agile/modular development in accordance with the referenced Office of Management and Budget (OMB) direction.
-These include an Agile instruction, this Instruction Manual , and the SELC Guidance.5 An Agile Center of Excellence and Integrated Product Team are leading these efforts.
+These include an Agile instruction, this Instruction Manual, and the [SELC Guidance](SELC Tailoring Examples for Selected Types of DHS Acquisition Programs).
+An Agile Center of Excellence and Integrated Product Team are leading these efforts.